Benefits, Use Cases & Best Practices for Using Digital Twins in the Construction Industry

 Digital twin technology also helped Corgan overcome one of the largest challenges in the design phase of a new construction project: capturing the existing site conditions.
 The initial stage of the LAX project was a utility tunnel spanning 18,000 square feet.
 Corgan completed 50 scans in about an hour, and project teams have reduced that time by 50% since then using Matterport’s fast capture capability.

-Takenaka Uses Matterport Digital Twins for Remote Inspections and Effective Collaboration
+Takenaka uses Matterport Digital Twins for remote inspections and effective collaboration

 In 2017, Takenaka Corporation became one of the first Japanese firms to adopt Matterport’s digital twin technology in the construction industry.
 By capturing digital twins of construction and mechanical, electrical, and plumbing (MEP) projects throughout a building lifecycle, project teams are able to collaborate more effectively at every stage of the construction process.